alterm4nn/ChronoZoom/Doc/Getting Started with UI Autotest.md

 **How to run UI tests on your local computer**

-1. Get code from github https://github.com/alterm4nn/ChronoZoom.
+1. Get the source code from github (fork https://github.com/alterm4nn/ChronoZoom).
+2. Open **Source\Chronozoom.sln**
-2. Build the Chronozoom.Entities project.
+3. Build the **Source\Chronozoom.Entities\Chronozoom.Entities.csproj** project.
-3. Open ChronoZoom.Testing.sln.
+4. Open **Test\chronozoom20.test\ChronoZoom.Testing.sln**.
-4. Build the solution  (All required packages will be installed).
+5. Build the solution  (All required packages will be installed).
-5. Configure settings <!-- Where?
+6. Configure settings <!-- Where?
 Which file/setting do I modify? -->
     a.
 Set BaseUrl(http://test.chronozoomproject.org)
     b.
 BrowserName("chrome", "firefox" or "internet explorer")

-6. Add rules for chromedriver and iedriver in Windows Firewall <!-- Need more details -->
+7. Add rules for chromedriver and iedriver in Windows Firewall <!-- Need more details about how to set the rules up. -->
-7. Fill UsersInfo.settings - this file is required for AuthorizationTests (The file is added to .gitignore) <!-- Need more details -->
+8. Fill UsersInfo.settings - this file is required for AuthorizationTests (The file is added to .gitignore) <!-- Need more details -->
-8. Launch Visual Studio and open Test Explorer.
+9. Launch Visual Studio and open Test Explorer.
-9. Run one test.
+10. Run a test.
     a.
 Browser will be started
     b.
 Homepage will be opened
     c.
 Test will do something